u1v3r/cwac-richedit/README.markdown

 Version
 -------
-This is version v0.1 of this module, meaning it is really a n00b.
+This is version v0.2.0 of this module, meaning it is out of its months-long slumber and is proceeding apace.

 Demo
 ----
 In the `demo/` sub-project you will find a sample activity that demonstrates the use of `RichEditor`.

+In the `tests/` sub-project you will find a small unit test suite for exercising some of the effects.

 License
 -------